beginning of content

 Shared decision making gives you more knowledge

-During shared decision making, your doctor or midwife will explain your choices.
-For each choice, they’ll tell you about the risks and benefits involved and how likely it is to be helpful or harmful for you.
+During shared decision making, your doctor and midwife will explain your choices.
+For each choice, they’ll tell you about the risks and benefits involved and how might affect you.
 This will help you understand what to expect from the treatment you choose.

 Sometimes, this may lead to you choosing a less invasive option.
 This may at times save unnecessary treatments and lower the costs involved.

-What can you expect from your healthcare team?
+What can I expect from my healthcare team?

 What if I don't agree with my healthcare team's recommendations?